“I don’t have time to workout!”

 Some practical considerations

-This article was inspired by a number of messages I’ve gotten recently from my Premium Training Members as they are trying to plan their training around the holiday season and being away from their normal gym or facility.
+This article was inspired by a number of messages I’ve gotten recently from our Strategic Foundations Training Team as they are trying to plan their training around the holiday season and being away from their normal gym or facility.

 My first piece of advice to them is this: Don’t stress out about missing a few workouts over the holidays, the rest will probably do them good anyway.

 But after that, all of your previous training won’t be ruined by a week-long holiday travel interruption.
-If you only have a small amount of time each day to train, get something done, such as a workout from our Basic Training archive.
+If you only have a small amount of time each day to train, get something done.

 Kilen, A., Hjelvang, L., Dall, N., Kruse, N., & Nordsborg, N. (2015).
 Adaptations to short, frequent sessions of endurance and strength training are similar to longer, less frequent exercise sessions when the total volume Is the same.
 Journal of Strength and Conditioning Research, 29, S46-S51.